linkml/schemasheets/README.md

 See the [test google sheets](https://docs.google.com/spreadsheets/d/1wVoaiFg47aT9YWNeRfTZ8tYHN8s8PAuDx5i2HUcDpvQ/edit#gid=55566104) for examples

+See also the [examples](examples) folder which has an end-to-end example

 ## How it works

 The following example shows a schema sheet for a schema that is focused around